SFauth/AAC-using-large-language-models/README.md

 ```
 6. Secret Tip

-If you have problems with the environment, just activate the MAGIC environment in the Callisto directory in my AACLM directory and run everything there.
+If you have problems with the environment, just activate the ZSAAC_2 environment in the Callisto directory in my AACLM directory and run everything there.
 ****
 <span id='data'/>